w3c/webidl2.js/README.md

 TODO
 ====

-* remove old tests and replace them with https://github.com/dontcallmedom/widlproc/blob/master/test
-* convert the XML from widlproc into JSON ASTs for testing
 * run coverage to see if there's any glaring omission in the tests
 * test in browser
 * document
 * test invalid WebIDL too
+* review the test JSONs to for correctness